muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Phanna pointed to their head with their finger and then continued.

-"On average, it takes about 500 years for one archiving cycle to complete; meaning the majority of the memories are now unused and are, consequently, extracted from my head and put into my bones.
+"On average, it takes about 500 years for one archiving cycle to complete.
+Each archiving cycle extracts majority of the unused memories from my brain and put them into my bones.
 However, some extremely strong memories stay with me even after a few archiving cycles such as the memories of the pet.
 Though much of it is gone now, I still have vague memories of it."

 I nodded in sympathy.

 Although I don't fully understand what Phanna's saying, I feel like at least I'm understanding the general idea of it.

-"Honestly, if I can just forget things on demand, things would be much easier, but, because of ethical and legal reasons, I have to wait for memories to fade away over time before they get archived in order to forget.
+"Honestly, if I can just forget things on demand, things would be much easier, but, because of ethical and legal reasons, I have to wait for memories to fade away over time and get archived in order to forget.
 Unfortunately, traumatic memories don't just go away that easily..."

 "I...
 I see"